Employee stock option plans: the complete startup guide

 For example, if Tracey has a 4 year vesting period, after Tracey’s 12 month cliff, the remaining 75% of her options would vest quarterly, over 3 years.
 So, at the end of month 15, another 6.25% of her options would vest.

 The vesting period will usually start from the employee’s start date.
-It can also be set retrospectively, so the employee is rewarded for any time spent in the business prior to the grant of options.
+It can also be set retrospectively, so the employee is rewarded for any time spent in the business prior to the first grant date of options.

 The start date can also be set to start at whatever other date the company likes.
 For example, a company can create a stock option plan where the start date for vesting is the same for all employees, regardless of when they started.